Hamiltonian and double-bracket flow formulations of quantum measurements: Hamiltonian formulation of quantum measurements

-The Hamiltonian process $H_t^\sb = \int_0^t dH_\tau^\sb$ can be interpreted as a modification of the system Hamiltonian $H_0$ by the noise back-action due to the system-environment interaction conditioned on the measurement process.
+We emphasize the physical interpretation of Eq.~\cref{eq:sme_strato}, which recasts open quantum dynamics into a stochastic Hamiltonian evolution of the form given in Eq.~\cref{eq:liouville}, generated by the Hermitian differential process \bal{ dH_t = dH_t^\sb + i[dH_t^\db, \rho_t]\,. } This representation remains valid for an arbitrary Lindblad jump operator $C$.
+On the other hand, the Hamiltonian process $H_t^\sb = \int_0^t dH_\tau^\sb$ can be interpreted as a modification of the system Hamiltonian $H_0$ by the noise back-action due to the system-environment interaction conditioned on the measurement process.
 Conversely, the Hamiltonian process $H_t^\db = \int_0^t dH_\tau^\db$ encodes the measurement back-action resulting from the measurement process.

-Note that both processes, $H_t^\sb$ and $H_t^\db$, depend on the state $\rho_t$ only via the measurement process $dy_t$.
+Note that both processes $H_t^\sb$ and $H_t^\db$ depend on the state $\rho_t$ only via the measurement process $dy_t$.
+However, their experimental realization differs for the two processes.
+In the single-bracket case, $dH_t^\text{SB}$ itself acts as the Hamiltonian generator.
+In the double-bracket case, by contrast, the effective Hamiltonian generator is $i[dH_t^\db, \rho_t]$.
+The first contribution admits a straightforward implementation using standard techniques, whereas the second is explicitly state dependent and therefore requires (fast) parallel state estimation; this is in principle achievable using the conditioned dynamics of the state, but comes with practical limitations such as measurement delays and inefficiencies, model inaccuracies, and finite computational precision.
+We return to this point later in Section~\ref{sec:Feedback}.